MetPX/wmo_mesh/README.rst

 ----------------

-There are some Canadian data pumps publishing Sarracenia v02 messages over AMQP 0.9 protocol (rabbitMQ broker) available on the internet.
+There are some Canadian data pumps publishing Sarracenia v02 messages over AMQP 0.9 protocol (RabbitMQ broker) available on the internet.
 There are various ways of injecting data into such a network, using the exp_2mqtt for a Sarracenia subscriber.

-The WMO_Sketch_2mqtt.conf file is a sarracenia subscribe that subscribes to messages from
+The WMO_Sketch_2mqtt.conf file is a Sarracenia subscribe that subscribes to messages from
 here:

    https://hpfx.collab.science.gc.ca/~pas037/WMO_Sketch/